CleverCloud/yjs-pulsar/README.md

-# Yjs Pulsar Backend
+# Yjs Pulsar Backend Driver

-> **Note:** This project is currently under active development and is not yet recommended for production use.
+> **IMPORTANT:** This project is a backend driver, not a complete, ready-to-use server.
+It is designed to be integrated into your own application to connect Yjs with Apache Pulsar for real-time collaboration and S3 for persistence.
+For a ready-to-use server implementation, please see the example project or consider building one on top of this driver.

 This project provides a high-performance, scalable backend for [Yjs](https://github.com/yjs/yjs), enabling real-time collaboration in rich-text editors and other applications.
 It uses [Apache Pulsar](https://pulsar.apache.org/) as a message broker to relay Yjs document updates and awareness information between clients, following the robust design patterns established by `y-redis`.